-Oil rises above $116 a barrel as Iran accuses US of preparing invasion
+Oil tops $116 a barrel as Iran accuses US of preparing invasion

 Analysts have warned that oil prices are likely to keep rising unless maritime traffic returns to normal levels in the strait.

+Tehran has flatly rejected Trump’s plan and proposed its own terms for a ceasefire, including war reparations and recognition of Iran’s right to control the strait.

-Greg Newman, the CEO the Onyx Capital Group, which began as an oil derivatives trading house, said that energy markets were only beginning to feel the fallout of the turmoil.
+Greg Newman, CEO of Onyx Capital Group, which began as an oil derivatives trading house, said energy consumers were only beginning to feel the true fallout of the turmoil.

-“Physical oil moves around the world in loading cycles , and Europe has taken around three weeks to really start feeling the effects of the oil shortage,” Newman told Al Jazeera.
+“Physical oil moves around the world in loading cycles, and Europe has taken around three weeks to really start feeling the effects of the oil shortage,” Newman told Al Jazeera.

 “Brent is starting to reflect the reality, and we think it’s a steady rise from here towards $120 and beyond.”